 Perhaps you’ve determined your NPO is in dire need of:

-You could set your year-end targets to include those undertakings as well, but it can sometimes be difficult to raise all the necessary funds for a capital project within a single fiscal year.
+You could also set your year-end targets to include those undertakings, but it can sometimes be difficult to raise all the necessary funds for a capital project within a single fiscal year.
 Instead, consider breaking up your efforts across several years to make targets more manageable for your fundraising team.

-2. Setting fundraising targets based on annual budget
+2. Setting fundraising targets based on the annual budget

 Some NPOs use their annual budget to help guide their year-end appeal.
 You can create a fundraising plan around your organization’s results to date with the help of this simple formula: